thebitmonk/send_post_api/docs/AccountrecipientApi.md

-Find all messages sent to a specific recipient
+Find all messages sent to a specific recipient <br>

 ### Example
 ```javascript